Kinnerasani Wildlife Sanctuary

-Kinnerasani Wildlife Sanctuary is a forest located in Bhadradri Kothagudem district, Telangana state of India.
+Kinnerasani Wildlife Sanctuary is a forest located in Bhadradri Kothagudem district, Telangana, India.
 The wildlife sanctuary is spread over an area of 635.40 km2 with the picturesque Kinnerasani Lake with densely forested islands in the middle of the sanctuary.
-It is 15 km from the district Headquarter Kothagudem and 25 km from Temple Town Bhadrachalam.
+It is 15 km from the district's headquarters is in Kothagudem and 25 km from temple town Bhadrachalam.

 Geography

 This wildlife sanctuary has a forest mixed with dense scrub and meadows.
 It comes under the Eastern Highlands moist deciduous forests.